onehashai/onehash-connect/help/zulip-cloud-billing.md

 ### What is the difference between automatic and manual billing?

-With automatic billing, you automatically purchase a Zulip license for each user in your organization at the start of each billing period (month or year).
+With automatic billing, you automatically purchase a OneHash Connect license for each user in your organization at the start of each billing period (month or year).
 [Deactivating a user][deactivate-user] frees up their license for reuse.
 Additional licenses are purchased automatically as needed.